130sayan/Information-Retrieval-Task/README.md

 # Information-Retrieval-Task

-The pdfs contain the task given to us and the correspoinding folder contains the python codes and implementations for that particular task.
+The pdfs contain the task given to us and the corresponding folder contains the python codes and implementations for that particular task.

 Task 1 : Implement a Boolean Retrieval Model which answers wild card queries by performing normalization, lemmatization and creating positional listings.